Merck and Bayer's heart drug meets main goal of late-stage study

 Nov 18 (Reuters) - Merck & Co Inc <MRK.N said on Monday an experimental treatment being developed with Bayer AG BAYGn.DE for patients with worsening chronic heart failure met the main goal of a late-stage study.

-Compared to placebo, the drug, vericiguat, reduced the risk of heart failure hospitalization or cardiovascular death in heart failure patients with reduced ejection fraction (HFrEF) when given in combination with available therapies, Merck said.
+The drug, vericiguat, reduced the risk of heart failure and hospitalization in patients with worsening chronic heart failure compared to placebo, when given in combination with available therapies for the condition, Merck said.

-HFrEF is characterized by the compromised ability of the heart to eject blood sufficiently during its contraction phase.

-About 40-50% of 6.5 million heart failure patients in the United States have HFrEF, the company said.

 ((manojna.kalyani@thomsonreuters.com; within the U.S. +1 646 223 8780, outside the U.S. +91 80 6749 1692;))